someparty/someparty/source/articles/2023-02-17-north-carolina-atomic-bomb.html.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HjJ8qp-gT18" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ###[SUUNS](https://suuns.bandcamp.com): "Wave"
-==Preview and purchase at [Bandcamp](https://suuns.bandcamp.com/album/wave)==
+==Watch on [YouTube](https://youtu.be/jf8w2m9xz-Q) - Preview and purchase at [Bandcamp](https://suuns.bandcamp.com/album/wave)==

-Montreal art-rock heroes [Suuns](https://suuns.bandcamp.com/) recently shared the new one-off single "Wave," a track that came together while the band toured over the past year and a half in support of the 2021's *The Witness*.
+Montreal art-rock heroes [SUUNS](https://suuns.bandcamp.com/) recently shared the new one-off single "Wave," a track that came together while the band toured over the past year and a half in support of the 2021's *The Witness*.
 Vocalist/guitarist Ben Shemie commented:

 >"While touring (in support of) *The Witness*, between plane rides, car rides, van rides, and text threads, we started working on new music.
 New sounds and a new approach seemed to take shape while testing new material.
 What started to emerge were really slow songs, some strange experimentations, and some unclassifiable jams.
 Amongst these tunes, 'Wave' emerged.
 One of SUUNS' simplest songs, drawing on our classic rock and roll background and a nod to our Montreal brethren The Besnard Lakes."